ProgrammingHero1/B610-Learning-Platform-Assignment/task_description.md

 3. Add "active route" to indicate the route which you are visiting.

-1. Optional: Use react-hook-form package to make forms on your website
+1. Use react-hook-form package to make forms on your website

-1. Optional: Add something extra of your own.
+1. Add something extra of your own.
 This will help you in the future to differentiate your project from others.

-1. Optional: Explore & use these react packages in your website : react-icons, react-image-magnify, react-awesome-slider, react-loader etc.
+1. Explore & use these react packages in your website : react-icons, react-image-magnify, react-awesome-slider, react-loader etc.

 1. Optional but highly recommended: A detailed, realistic, complex & stylish footer.
 2. When a user clicks on their profile image, it will redirect to the user details page.
 This page will show the user's detailed information (name, email & profile picture).
 The logged-in user can update their profile(image, displayName) by clicking on a button.
 (Alternatively, The profile edit form could be in a modal)